Larkhill: Larkhill Garrison

+Climate

 In popular culture

 The comic book V for Vendetta (and its film adaptation) featured a fictional detention centre at Larkhill, where minorities and enemies of the fascist state were eliminated.
 The writer, Alan Moore, said that he chose Larkhill because of the obvious military connections, but also because of a particularly unpleasant hitchhiking trip that he had around the area.

+In May 1965, a scene from the Beatles' feature film Help! was filmed at Knighton Down, near the Larkhill army base.
+The scene included troops of Royal Artillery.